mathesar-foundation/mathesar-wiki/team.md

 | Brent Moran | `@brent:matrix.mathesar.org` | `@mathemancer` | Engineering |

 ## Community Team
+The **community team** contributes to Mathesar's design and development.
+If you've contributed to Mathesar and are interested in joining the community team, please let us know.

 | **Name** | **Matrix** | **GitHub** | **Roles** |
 |-|-|-|-|